 If you believe that you derived U.S. citizenship from your parents, you may establish your nationality in a few different ways.
 An immigration attorney can assist you with the often complicated process.
 If you were born abroad to U.S. citizen parents, you can apply for a U.S. passport in the same way as someone born in the United States.
 However, you will have the added requirement of establishing your citizenship claim.
 Anyone with a claim to U.S. citizenship can apply for a certificate of citizenship.
 Citizenship certificates are issued only by offices of USCIS located inside the United States.
 If you were born outside the United States and your parents were U.S. citizens at the time, they may have registered your birth with a U.S. consulate.
 If they did so within five years of your birth, they would have been issued what is called a Consular Registration of Birth Abroad.
 The consular registration is conclusive proof of U.S. citizenship.

 Contact an immigration attorney to assist you in determining the most efficient way for you to establish your claim to U.S. citizenship.
-Contact Diana Beard Moore ([email protected]) at the Rowe Law Firm with any questions.
+Contact Diana Beard Moore ([email protected]) at the Rowe & Manning Law Firm LLC with any questions.